zounar/docker-compose-boilerplate/README.md

 ### Installation of basic system tools
 All containers come with the tools that are used very often in every Linux distribution:  `bash`, `sudo`, `wget`, `curl`, `nano` and `vim`.

-### Run single container
+### Useful commands
+**Beware**: The root directory of this folder is mapped into the `working_dir` of the container!
+Pay attention not do delete or break your own files.

+**Run single container**
 To run just a single container, you can call following command (Ubuntu):
-`docker-compose -d ubuntu`
+`docker-compose up -d ubuntu`

-**Beware**: The root directory of this folder is mapped into the `working_dir` of the container!
+**Shell into running container**
+Once the container is running, you can shell into it (Ubuntu):
+`docker-compose exec ubuntu bash`